9 Exercises That Help You Have Better Sex

 Clam hip raises

-“This exercise does it all: Hovering your knees while moving forward and back increases strength, endurance, and stamina.
+“This exercise does it all: Hovering your knees while moving forward and back increases strength, endurance and stamina.
 It challenges your body to move in new ways,” says Dunlop.
-Start on all fours, hands stacked under shoulders and knees under your hips.
+Start on all fours, hands stacked under your shoulders and knees under your hips.
 Press your hands into the floor and tuck your toes, then lift your knees to hover two inches off the ground.
 Move one arm and the opposite leg forward; then switch to the other side.
 You’ll rock back and forth on alternating sides.

 “Your lower back is loaded with tons of sensitive nerve endings.
 This exercise will help strengthen the lower back and increase arousal response,” says Dunlop.
-Lay on your back, legs bent, feet firmly placed on the floor; lift your feet off the floor and hug your knees in toward your chest, lifting the hips as you contract your core.
+Lay on your back, legs bent, feet firmly placed on the floor; then lift your feet off the floor and hug your knees in toward your chest, lifting the hips as you contract your core.

 Regular and low lunges not only will increase strength in your lower body, but also will increase your flexibility, making it more comfortable to move through different positions with your partner.
 Stand with your chest lifted and shoulders relaxed, then step forward with one leg and lower your hips until your front leg is at about a 90-degree angle and the rear leg’s knee is almost touching the ground.
 Be sure to keep your weight in your front heel and light on your back toes, and don’t let your front knee extend past your toes.
-Step back and repeat on the other side to complete one rep. Here are some more calorie-torching exercises to help you lose weight.
+Step back and repeat on the other side to complete one rep.

 Upright pelvic tucks

 “Many people make the mistake of popping their booty back before tucking, which is less effective.
 Contract your pelvic floor muscles as you tuck and relax back to neutral,” says Dunlop.
 Start on your knees with thighs and spine aligned.
 Scoop your hips backward, tilting your pelvis to engage your lower abdominal muscles.
 Lower until you reach your heels, the slowly straighten back up.
 Watching yourself tuck in the mirror will help you perfect your form.
-Next, check out these other 31 natural libido boosters that will help you have better sex.